-- (a) When an MSP locks a meter and/or associated equipment, the lock used must be operable by the utility in the event that emergency service work is required. - (b) Each utility shall publish a list of approved locks for use within its service territory, and shall consider additions to its list at MSP request.
-MSPs should consider locking mechanisms that minimize the number of keys that the utilities will be required to have in order to unlock the installations in the event of an emergency.

-(c) MSPs shall maintain control of meter lock keys in a manner that minimizes the possibility of unauthorized duplication or use.
+- (a) When an MSP locks a meter and/or associated equipment, the lock used must be operable by the utility in the event that emergency service work is required. - (b) Each utility shall publish a list of approved locks for use within its service territory, and shall consider additions to its list at MSP request. - (c) MSPs shall maintain control of meter lock keys in a manner that minimizes the possibility of unauthorized duplication or use.